 - This recipe will NOT work with coconut flour.

-- Nutrition info is based on 1 of 20 cookies and is only to be used as a rough guide.
+- The nutrition info listed below is based on one of 20 cookies and the recipe was made as written.
+Nutrition info is only to be used as a rough guide.
 Click to learn how nutrition info is calculated on this website.

 Jessi says